telerik/xaml-docs/controls/radstepprogressbar/selection.md

 ![](images/stepprogressbar-selection-3.png)

-The current state of a RadStepProgressBarItem can be get via its __Status__ property.
+The current state of a RadStepProgressBarItem can be got via its __Status__ property.

 ## Prevent User Selection